 It is okay to not understand what I am going through.
-It is okay to not fully understand the concept of an autoimmune illness, heck, even my doctor has a hard time understanding.
+It is okay to not fully understand the concept of an autoimmune disease, heck, even my doctor has a hard time understanding.
 I have come to accept that this is my normal, at least for now.
 This is not something that you understand, and I have accepted that.
 If you care to keep reading, here is what I would like you to know.

 When I say I am too tired to go out, I don’t mean I didn’t sleep well last night or that I do not want to see you.
 My tired is a tired that sleep cannot fix.
 It’s a tired that feels like gravity is much too heavy some days.
 It is a tired that feels as though I haven’t rested in weeks.

 When I say I cannot eat something I am not looking for attention nor am I on a diet.
 I cannot have a “cheat” meal because I am not dieting, I am sick.
 Foods that your body can digest, my body sends out attack signals on my organs and tissues when eaten.
 Having “just a little” of something I cannot eat will damage my body and make me more sick.